ansys/pyfluent/doc/source/getting_started/installation.rst

 Once you have cloned the repository, run the following commands.
-Installing with the -e option overwrites the directory in site-packages with a symbolic link to the repository, meaning any changes you make to the PyFluent code will automatically be reflected when you use PyFluent.
+Installing with the -e option overwrites the directory in site-packages with a symbolic link to the repository, meaning any changes you make to the PyFluent code reflect automatically when you use PyFluent.

 .. code:: console